-Work Ethic Diploma
+Work Ethic Distinction

 All Hamblen County students can benefit from the Work Ethic Diploma.
 The distinction is not just for Career and Technical Ed (CTE) students.